mhuda040/Starbucks-Capstone-Project/README.md

 Must have the newest version of pandas to read in the transcript.json file correctly; previous versions of pandas will require going into the workspace terminal and running the following command:  `conda update pandas`

+Must unzip the data.zip file in a directory called 'data'

 Must include the following libraries in the Starbucks_Capstone_notebook.ipynb file:
 - numpy
 - pandas